Atlas-OS/Atlas/README.md

 #### **Secure**

 Atlas aims to be secure as possible without losing performance by disabling features that can leak information or be exploited.
 There are exceptions to this such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf).
 These mitigations are disabled to improve performance.
-If a security mitigation decreases performance, it will be disabled.
+If a security mitigation measure decreases performance, it will be disabled.
 Below are some features/mitigations that have been changed, if they contain a (P) they are security risks that have been fixed:

 - [Spectre](https://spectreattack.com/spectre.pdf)